 The Food Bank will send you a link and login for your Virtual Food Drive page.
 Make the page your campaign banner and use it for credit card donations online.
 You can customize the page with your own photo or use Food Bank graphics.
 You can include a mission statement.
+Share the link.
+You can post it on your intranet or even on your webpage and let your employees and outside contacts know that you are a part of the FFTB campaign.
 Post your check and cash donations to this page and you can chart your progress against your goals.